getsentry/sentry-docs/src/collections/_documentation/apm/apm-glossary.md

 ### Requests Per Minute (RPM)

 Requests Per Minute is a way to measure throughput.
 It is the average of all requests bucketed by the minute for the current time window and query string.

-## Properties

-Each span has a unique identifier kept in the `span_id` attribute.

-Start time and end time are stored in the `start_timestamp` and `timestamp` attributes, respectively.
-The format is an RFC 3339 / ISO 8601-compatible string or a numeric value with the number of seconds since the UNIX Epoch.

-The name of the operation is stored in the “op” parameter.
-Examples are `http`, `sql.query`, `redis.command`.

-Additional data about the operation can be stored in the `data` and `tags` attributes.

 ## Span